How to configure media serving on a custom domain#

 you may also need to configure header rewriting; some S3 hosts are stricter than others and may refuse to accept requests with the wrong heads

-Deploy the project and check that requests for media objects on the custom domain are correctly referred to the actual storage, and that they are served as expected.
+Deploy the application and check that requests for media objects on the custom domain are correctly referred to the actual storage, and that they are served as expected.

-Configure media storage URLs in the application project¶
+Configure media storage URLs in the application application#

 Your application has an automatically-configured DEFAULT_STORAGE_DSN environment variable.
 This contains the domain used by your code (e.g. Django Storages, for Django templates and views) when it needs to refer to the URL of a media object.

-You will need to adapt this value, substituting the custom domain you wish to use, and apply it manually in the Environment Variables section of the project’s dashboard.
-Then the application project will need to be redeployed.
+You will need to adapt this value, substituting the custom domain you wish to use, and apply it manually in the Environment Variables section of the application’s dashboard.
+Then the application will need to be redeployed.

 As far as your application is concerned, it will still interact with the storage bucket, using the storage backend, at the original address.
 It is only when it needs to use a URL to refer to objects for access over HTTP that it will use the custom domain.

 DEFAULT_STORAGE_DSN, you don’t need to be concerned

 about keeping this up-to-date - it’s managed for you.

 When using your own custom domain, you will need to manage the configuration.
 For example, if your

 application is redeployed to a different region, the URL for its storage could change, and both the